Seedan: Plot

 Mahalakshmi is a servant at the residence of the elderly Amritavalli.
-Everyone is really fond of her and treats her as one of the family, not a servant.
+Everyone is really fond of her and treats her as a family member, rather than a servant.
 However, she finds herself doing all the work in the house.
-She is also a great devotee of the Lord Murugan.
+She is also a great devotee of Lord Murugan.
 Despite residing in Pazhani, she is unable to attend a Murugan temple there.

-In a dream, she finds herself at her wedding with an unknown man.
-The next day that man comes to the house.
+In a dream, Maha finds herself at her wedding with an unknown man.
+The next day, that man comes to the house.
 He is none other than Amritavalli's own grandson Mano Ramalingam.
 He falls in love with Maha.
 Maha, though hesitant at first, finds herself in love with him as well.
-Mano constantly assures Maha that his mother will arrange marriage.
-However, as fate has it, Mano is afraid to admit to his mother Thangam that he is in love.
+Mano constantly assures Maha that his mother will arrange their marriage.
+However, as fate would have it, Mano is afraid to admit to his mother Thangam that he is in love.
 This encourages Thangam to fix his marriage with her childhood friend's daughter.
-However, when Thangam learns of the love affair, she is helpless, and all she is able to do is encourage the lovebirds to forget each other.
-Soon, everyone (except Amritavalli, Thangam and Mano) treats Maha as a servant, not a family member.
-Maha, angry, claims to Lord Murugan that she will not face ever again.
+However, when Thangam learns of the love affair, she is helpless, and all she can do is encourage the lovebirds to forget each other.
+Soon, everyone (except Amritavalli, Thangam, and Mano) treats Maha as a servant, not a family member.
+Maha, angry, claims to Lord Murugan that she will not face him ever again.

-Enters Saravanan, who enters as a cook appointed by Madhava Gounder.
-Everyone finds Saravanan's cooking awesome.
-However, Maha disapproves as cooking was her only peaceful hobby in the house after she fell in Love.
+Enter Saravanan, a cook appointed by Madhava Gounder.
+Everyone loves Saravanan's cooking.
+However, Maha disapproves as cooking was her only peaceful hobby in the house after she fell in love.
 Saravanan is told to stay in the guest house where Gumbidiswamy is staying.
-Gumbidiswamy is a fraud and is now trying to pass as a swami.
-For this reason, he has stayed at their house.
-It did not take Saravanan long to realize that Gumbidiswamy is a fraud, and he used this to blackmail him.
-Having this control over Gumbidiswamy, Saravanan tells him to tell everyone that according to background and religious research, Mano and his fiancee are not suitable for each other.
+However, Gumbidiswamy is staying at their home because he is a fraud trying to pass himself off as a swami.
+It does not take Saravanan long to realize that Gumbidiswamy is a fraud, and he uses this to blackmail him.
+Having control over Gumbidiswamy, Saravanan makes him tell everyone that, according to background and religious research, Mano and his fiancée are not suitable for each other.

 After doing many things such as this, Saravanan is able to unite Maha and Mano.
 Thangam and Amritavalli agree to let Mano marry Maha.
-Maha and Mano (on the day of their wedding) search for Saravanan to thank him for his help.
-Instead of Saravanan, another person comes and says he is the only Saravanan around the area.
-Disappointed, Maha goes to Murugan's Altar to pray and there she sees Saravanan.
+On the day of their wedding, Maha and Mano search for Saravanan to thank him for his help.
+Instead of Saravanan, another person comes and claims to be the only Saravanan in the area.
+Disappointed, Maha goes to Murugan's altar to pray, and there she sees Saravanan.
 He soon fades away.
 At that point, Maha understood that Saravanan was Murugan himself.

-The film ends with a message that god may come down to earth in a human form to help those in need.
+The film ends with a message that God may come down to earth in a human form to help those in need.